Variational inequality solutions and finite stopping time for a class of shear-thinning flows: Proof of Theorem

-We are now interested in the weak convergence of the estimates proven in Section~\ref{sec:energy-estim-cons}.
-Here, we prove such a convergence by passing to the limit with respect to the parameter $\varepsilon$ in a first time, then by passing to the limit with respect to the Galerkin parameter $m$.
+We then focus in the weak convergence with respect to the above estimates.
+Here, get suitable convergences by taking the limit with respect to the parameter~$\varepsilon$ in a first time, then by taking the limit with respect to the Galerkin parameter~$m$.
+Thus, before proving Theorem~\ref{thm:0}, we show suitable weak convergence properties.